top of page

 UPCOMING:

-“Svalbard is no longer a periphery,” the artists say.
-“It’s a strategic center.
-Power today is exercised not through flags and armies, but through infrastructure, observation, and access.”
+“Svalbard is no longer a periphery, it’s a strategic center", the artists say.
+Power today is exercised not through flags and armies, but through infrastructure, observation, and access.

 EYE IN THE SKY invites viewers to look again — not just at Svalbard, but at the global systems of mapping, monitoring, and governance that shape our shared future.